turingschool/front-end-curriculum/projects/static-comp-challenge.md

   - Basic site setup with `index.html` and `styles.css`
   - Site must be responsive
   - Create a repo on github :octocat: for your work with following naming construct: [initials]-comp-challenge-[challenge number] (i.e. "bt-comp-challenge-1"
-  - Add your instructors as collaborators to the repo
   - Push your final work to [github pages](https://pages.github.com/)
-  - Post link to your github pages [here](https://docs.google.com/spreadsheets/d/10oLWn4Zjj-jK4hWKpLRGQbshMACoIr1oVayAMvbfjTA/edit#gid=0)
+  - Post link to your github pages [here](https://docs.google.com/forms/d/14PYHQEw4MpoAvixC6q9_iz11jI2BPgFBTDyBylcS0lU/edit)
-  - Link must be posted by 7:30 AM of the due date

 ### Creative License
 You may NOT take liberties with the layout, but your creative license includes: